COSC3020/theory-vs-practice-kkrweb/README.md

 //

 Name: Kane Kriz

 Start Date: 11 Feb 2025

-First feedback request: 12 Feb 2025
+Feedback Request 1: 12 Feb 2025

 //

+Feedback Request 2: 7 April 2025

+//

 Response 1:

 The first issue with asymptotic analysis being potentially misleading is due to a fundamental characteristic of asymptotic analysis as a whole.
 Asymptotic analysis focuses upon the highest order and most important term in regards to performance.

-However, smaller order terms still make an impact.
-In varying situations, these smaller order terms still can make a difference to the overall performance and runtime, though with asymptotic analysis, they are however ignored at large.
+However, smaller order terms still make an impact in realistic scenarios without notably large (asymptotic) input sizes.
+In varying situations, these smaller order terms still can make a difference to the overall performance and runtime,though with asymptotic analysis, they are ignored.

 Another issue with asymptotic analysis being misleading could be as there are always differences between algorithms, and depending on the input size, placing them into a blanket gap based on their highest ordered term can give the impression that all performances of shared terms in asymptotic analysis will always be near the same.

 However, depending on the input size as well as the use case, sharing the same highest ordered term does not mean that high levels of similarity in regards to performance is certain.

-In essence, the above two related misleading traits in regards to asymptotic analysis revolve around asymptotic analysis being used as n approaches infinity.
-In actuality, inputs of less than infinity are constantly experienced, and thus must be considered in full.
+The core issue is that asymptotic analysis describes behavior as n grows extremely large, but practical inputs exist at limited scales, such as the mentioned 1,000 or 10,000 elements within the exercise / problem description.
+At these sizes, lower order terms, which are ignored at large in asymptotic analysis can significantly impact performance.

 A third misleading issue about asymptotic analysis is that one of three scenarios are always considered, being that of a worst case, average case, or best case scenario.
 Though of course in real life applications input data can still align with these three categories, oftentimes it does not.
 An incorrect interpretation of asymptotic analysis may cause researchers or individuals to misinterpret these three categories as the only possible categories that input data can fall into.

 //

 Response 2:

 First I want to review the behavior of a binary search tree (in the hope that it will make thinking about the problem easier in my mind).
 In a binary search tree, assuming full and proper balanced form of the tree, each search of the sorted tree about halves the remaining search area for the element, following either the right or left child depending on whether or not the desired value is greater than or less than the element currently being checked.